PhD, University of Pennsylvania, 2003

 Medieval and early modern Jewish cultural and intellectual history, history of the Jewish book and the impact of print on Jewish culture and thought in the early modern period, the cultural role of Jewish philosophy in the formation of early modern Jewish identities, Jewish thought and intellectual culture in early modern Italy, the Jewish Enlightenment movement and its relation to the medieval and early modern Jewish past

-Religions of the West, Medieval Jewish Civilization, Jewish-Christian Relations, Jewish Culture in Medieval Spain, Jewish Mysticism, Modern Jewry, Jewish Historiography, and graduate seminars on Religion and History and Religion, Communication, and Culture
+Religions of the West, Jews and Judaism—Medieval, Jewish-Christian Relations, Zionism, Anti-Zionism, Post-Zionism, Jewish Culture in Medieval Spain, Jewish Mysticism, Jewish Historiography

 “Jewish Enlightenment Beyond Western Europe,” in Cambridge History of Modern Jewish Philosophy, ed.
 Martin Kavka, Zachary Braiterman, and David Novak.
 Cambridge: Cambridge University Press, 2012.